jaystack/functionly-doc/wiki/decorators.md

 ## inject
 There is a simple dependency injection system in Functionly.
 After you mark the class with `injectable` decorator, you can inject into the code.
-Read more about injection [here]()
+Read more about injection [[here|dependency-injection]]

 ### Parameters
 ```js